-Like all other cars in its category, the Subaru R2 comes with 660cc (558 cc) petrol engine.
+Like all other cars in its category, the Subaru R2 comes with a 660cc (558 cc) petrol engine.
 However, interestingly it was still offered in 3 different trims according to the engine.

-EN070U I 4 engine in SOHC category as a base model.
+- EN070U I 4 engine in SOHC category as a base model.

-EN070D I 4 engine with DOHC AVCS.
+- EN070D I 4 engine with DOHC AVCS.

-EN07X I 4 engine with DOHC Supercharged.
+- EN07X I 4 engine with DOHC Supercharged.

-Due to such wide options in just one engine category, it enables the Subaru to take advantage over its rivals in terms of performance.
+Due to such wide options in just one engine category, it enables Subaru to take advantage of its rivals in terms of performance.
 The first base model engine makes about 46hp, whereas the DOHC AVCS engine with twin-cams takes up the horsepower to 54hp.
 Whereas, the supercharged version making it most selling trim makes about 64hp and generates 76lbft of torque.